Overland Communications Guide – FRS Vs. GMRS Vs. CB Vs. HAM (Amateur Radio)

 • Maximum power transmission of 50W

-GMRS’ are great, but they also have their downsides.
+GMRSs are great, but they also have their downsides.

 For one, GMRS radios require a license.
-Don’t worry though, the license is only $70, lasts 10 years, is good for your entire family, and doesn’t require an exam.
+Don’t worry, though.
+The license is only $70, lasts 10 years, is good for your entire family, and doesn’t require an exam.
 Not too shabby!

 Overland Communications: How To Communicate When Overlanding or Off-Roading in Your 4Runner

-Due to the larger power output, GMRS radios are almost always hard mounted.
+Due to the larger power output, GMRS radios are almost always hard-mounted.
 There are handheld units available (max power output of 5W), but hard-mounted mobile units are most common.
 A typical application for a GMRS radio is on the dash of a vehicle with power running directly from your car’s battery or a DC outlet.

 Overall, even when considering a license fee and hard mounting, GMRS radios are awesome!